hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Revoke a client certificate

 In certain circumstances, you may need to revoke a previously generated VPN client certificate.

-To revoke a certificate, run the helper script.
+To revoke an existing client:

 ```bash
 sudo ikev2.sh --revokeclient [client name]